joeyjoey1234/ServiceNow.Timer.Refresh.w-Button.Manual.IFrame.Refresh.-gsft_main-/README.md

 Script creates a Timer Progress bar, Entry Field for setting the refresh interval, start button, and a manual refresh button.

-##Requirements Tampermonkey extention or anything simular
+##Requirements Tampermonkey extension or anything similar